TV-Rename/tvrename/technical.md

 Depending on your version of Windows.

-Log files are rotated into an "archive" directory (in the same location as TVRename.log) every time TV Rename is run or every 24 hours, whichever is the sooner.
+Log files are rotated into an "archive" directory (in the same location as TVRename.log) every time TV Rename is run or every 24 hours, whichever is sooner.

 As with **TheTVDB.xml** and **TVRenameSettings.xml** a maximum of ten backup copies of the log file are kept (**TVRename00.log** - **TVRename09.log**) on a first-in-first-out basis.